|Round||Launch of call||Application deadline||Assessment meeting|

 The application must be written in English.
 Please note that the layman’s summary must be written in Danish.

-A confirmation by email will be sent from “efond” if the application is submitted correctly (please check your spam filter if you do not receive an email).
+You will receive a confirmation by email from “efond” if your application is submitted correctly (please check your spam filter if you do not receive an email).

-Submitted applications will be reviewed and prioritised by the PhD Stipend Committee at Odense University Hospital prior to the assessment meeting.
+The received applications will be reviewed and prioritised by the SDCO PhD Stipend Committee at Odense University Hospital.

-Please note that invitations will be sent with short notice, approximately one week before the assessment meeting where the interviews will take place.
-See the expected date for the meeting at the top of this call.
+Please note that the invitation will be sent with short notice, approximately one week before the assessment meeting.
+See date for the meeting at the top of this document.

-If you are invited for an interview, you will be asked to present your project to the committee (5 minutes) followed by questions from the committee (5 minutes).
-The presentation as well as the interview will be in English.
+If you are invited for an interview, you will be asked to present your project to the committee (7 minutes) followed by questions from the committee (7 minutes).
+The presentation will be in English.
 Physical presence at the committee meeting is preferred.
-However, you may give an online presentation if you have urgent activities elsewhere (please contact firstname.lastname@example.org)
+However, you may give an online presentation if you have urgent activities elsewhere (please contact email@example.com)

-It is important that you apply for or have already received external funding in addition to applying for funding from OUH.
-In the budget section in efond, you must give information about how your PhD project is funded and if you are applying for funding from other sources.
+It is important that you apply for or have already received external funding in addition to applying for funding from SDCO.
+Please clarify this in the application.

 Patients are members of the assessment committee and will be reviewing the applications with other members of the committee.
 The primary focus of the patients is on the layman’s description and description of patient involvement, why these parts must be understandable to a non-specialist.